Zahnerer/1.contest/README.md

 EN / DE

 # 1st Nurembug Contest / 1.
-Nurembug Bettbewerb
+Nurembug Wettbewerb

 The Topic is **domestic furniture**. / Das Thema is **Haus Möbel**.
 Each participant may bring a blend file and a rendered image file. / Man muss ein Blend Datei und Rendered-Bild mitbringen.